shinyquagsire23/OpenJKDF2/README.md

 See [here](BUILDING.md) for instructions.

 ## TL;DR: What Isn't Implemented, Yet
- - Keyboard, Joystick menu in Setup > Controls (input bindings are still loaded and written to config, though)
+ - Joystick menu in Setup > Controls (input bindings are still loaded and written to config, though)
  - Load Configuration and Save Configuration in Setup > Controls > Options
  - Multiplayer menu and all submenus
    - Multiplayer tally screen